 Broadcasted on huge screens in the Introduction area of the France Pavilion, The Explorers will draw up an inventory of the Earth's natural, cultural and human heritage to bring together and raise awareness of its richness and fragility.
 This content was produced in partnership with the French regions, Atout France and UNESCO.

 The Explorers draws up, in images, an inventory of the Earth's natural, cultural, and human heritage to bring together and raise awareness of its richness and fragility.
 In addition, The Explorers has set up a digital platform accessible to all, in 17 languages, through an application available on smartphones, smart TV, tablets and computers.

 The Explorers received the award for the best TV application in the world from Apple.
 The Explorers has a partnership with UNESCO to enrich this inventory with content from international scientists.

 The energy clock by EDF and Schneider Electric

-The energy dashboard will enable dynamic and live display of the Pavilion's energy consumption.
-In a building with such a virtuous design and operation, this dashboard will make visitors aware of French commitment by sharing specific information on environmental performance.
+The energy dashboard enables dynamic and live display of the Pavilion's energy consumption.
+In a building with such a virtuous design and operation, this dashboard makes visitors aware of French commitment by sharing specific information on environmental performance.